zillur-av/LVLane/README.md

 ```
 ### LVLane
-Download [LVLane]().
+Download [LVLane](https://drive.google.com/file/d/1lRhne-d87A4b0gLjf6quipDQ4MYvP7ky/view?usp=sharing).
 Then extract them to `$DATASETROOT` just like TuSimple dataset.
-This link contains class annotations for TuSimple dataset too, so replace the orginal labels ones with the new ones.
+This link contains class annotations for TuSimple dataset, so replace the orginal labels ones with the new ones.
+Lane annotations and class labels of Caltech dataset are also available in TuSimple format.
+Download the dataset from original site and resize them to 1280x720 to use with this model.

 ```
 $DATASETROOT/clips/0531/
 .
 .
-$DATASETROOT/clips/LVLane_train/
+$DATASETROOT/clips/LVLane_train_sunny/
-$DATASETROOT/lable_data_xxxx.json
+$DATASETROOT/label_data_xxxx.json
 $DATASETROOT/test_label.json
-$DATASETROOT/LVLane_test.json
+$DATASETROOT/LVLane_test_sunny.json
-$DATASETROOT/LVLane_train.json
+$DATASETROOT/LVLane_train_sunny.json

 ```